-In addition to the basic financial statements and accompanying notes, this report also presents as required supplementary information budgetary comparison statements for the General Fund and the Special Revenue Fund.
+In addition to the basic financial statements and accompanying notes, this report also presents as required supplementary information budgetary comparison statements for the General Fund, the Special Revenue Fund, the Debt Service Fund, and the Capital Project Fund.
 The required supplementary information immediately follows the notes to the financial statements.
 Other supplementary data includes combining statements, individual fund statements and schedules, and other schedules.
 These statements and schedules immediately follow the required supplementary information in this report.

-Management's Discussion and Analysis (MD&A) For the Fiscal Year Ended June 30, 2022 Unaudited
+Management's Discussion and Analysis (MD&A) For the Fiscal Year Ended June 30, 2024